Women/Children Blogs & Reports

 by Maia de la Calle, Rutgers Economic Advisory Service (R/ECON™) Over the past two decades, children in New Jersey have been more afflicted by poverty than have adults.
 Growing up in poverty translates to higher [...]

-By Sarah Small and Debra Lancaster With so much economic precarity brought on by the pandemic, many women in New Jersey have been confronted with issues of homelessness and inaccessible healthcare.
-According to the US [...]
+By Sarah Small and Debra Lancaster.
+With so much economic precarity brought on by the pandemic, many women in New Jersey have been confronted with issues of homelessness and inaccessible healthcare [...]

 How has COVID Affected Women and Work in New Jersey?
 Our New Report Investigates

-Sarah Small and Debra Lancaster Women’s work lives have been disrupted in profound ways during COVID-19: in their roles as frontline workers confronting the virus, as caregivers taking on even more unpaid care work at [...]
+Sarah Small and Debra Lancaster.
+Women’s work lives have been disrupted in profound ways during COVID-19: in their roles as frontline workers confronting the virus, as caregivers taking on even more unpaid care work at home due to childcare disruptions [...]

 Women’s Work in Frontline Industries: Essential Roles, Little Reward